 Select from a list

-Solid Shine UI comes with the versatile SelectPanel, which can be used to create a custom list of items to select from.
+Solid Shine UI includes the versatile SelectPanel, which can be used to create a custom list of items to select from.
 Select one item, select multiple items, add and remove items, and move items up and down.
 This can all be toggled and controlled via properties in the WPF designer and through the back-end.

 Add keyboard shortcuts

 WPF already includes the ability to set up keyboard shortcuts via input bindings and commands, but if you want to use anything else (routed events, actions), you will need to roll a different system for your app.
-This is where they KeyboardShortcutHandler class in Solid Shine UI can help!
+This is where the KeyboardShortcutHandler class in Solid Shine UI can help!
 Use commands, routed events, and more and connect them up to keyboard shortcuts in any WPF window you want.

 Keyboard shortcuts can also be saved to a file, customized by your end users, and then shared to others to use the same shortcuts.
 Or you can use multiple files to load in different keyboard shortcut schemes.
-The possibilities are endless!